jhu-asco/aerial_autonomy/markdown/creating_autonomy_application.md

 ## Creating Guards
 Guards check if a triggered transition between states is valid or not.
 For example, the `TakeoffTransitionGuardFunctor_` keeps a `UAVSystem` from taking off if the battery level percentage is below some threshold.
-Guards which do not access to the triggering event should derive from `EventAgnosticGuardFunctor<RobotSystemT, LogicStateMachineT>` and override the `guard` function to return true when a transition is valid and false otherwise.
+Guards which do not need access to the triggering event should derive from `EventAgnosticGuardFunctor<RobotSystemT, LogicStateMachineT>` and override the `guard` function to return true when a transition is valid and false otherwise.

 Guards which do need access to the triggering event should inherit from `GuardFunctor<EventT, RobotSystemT, LogicStateMachineT>` and override its `guard` fuction.
 See `PositionControlTransitionGuardFunctor_` in `include/position_control_functors.h` for an example.